× Search

 The new design will strike a balance between skateboarding, scootering and BMX—catering to a range of skill levels.
 Expect new ramps, rails, transitions and fun boxes.

-The skatepark will be co-designed with the community, especially local rangatahi, who will help shape how the space looks, feels, and functions.
+The skatepark will be co-created with the community, especially local rangatahi, who will help shape how the space looks, feels, and functions.

 Construction is planned for 2026, but the design journey is already underway.